adambard/learnxinyminutes-docs/ansible.html.markdown

 #### For remaining examples we would use additional repository
 This example install ansible in `virtualenv` so it is independend from a system.
 You need to initialize it into your shell-context with `source environment.sh` command.

-We are going to use repository with examples: https://github.com/sirkubax/ansible-for-learnXinYminutes
+We are going to use this repository with examples: https://github.com/sirkubax/ansible-for-learnXinYminutes

 ```bash
 $ # The following example contains a shell-prompt to indicate the venv and relative path